Sri Lanka bans face covering after attacks

 "The ban is to ensure national security...
 No one should obscure their faces to make identification difficult," the statement said.

-It came days after local Islamic clerics urged Muslim women not to cover their faces amid fears of a backlash after the bombings carried out by jihadists affiliated to the Islamic State group.
+It came days after local clerics urged Muslim women not to cover their faces amid fears of a backlash after the bombings carried out by militants affiliated to the Daesh group.

 Muslims in the majority Buddhist nation account for about 10 percent of its 21 million population.